OpenSwitchNOS/openswitch-ops-docs/How-To-Process-Isolation.md

 - **System calls** for processes can differ from kernel versions, and from platforms to other platforms.
 Please note that when whitelisting system calls there is no guarantee that they all have been covered.
 Updating any library might add a new system call and the program can crash when it calls it. **Whitelisting should be used carefully.**

-- If docker is using the storage driver **AUFS** and the kernel does not have the **CONFIG_AUFS_XATTR=y** Linux Capabilities can't be set on a file.
-The workarounds are:
+- If docker is using the storage driver **AUFS** and the kernel does not have the **CONFIG_AUFS_XATTR=y** Linux Capabilities can't be set on a file.  **The OPS docker images use the AUFS driver and Linux capabilities therefore do not work.**  The workarounds are:
 	- Use the **BTRFS** storage driver.
 	- Recompile the Kernel with the **CONFIG_AUFS_XATTR=y** option.

 - When testing with Firejail be aware of the **kernel versions** you want to target and what you are testing against.
 The set of system calls vary between different kernel versions.
 It is recommended to use similar kernel versions.

-- For cases where firejail has to be enabled for given user login (as for netop user which schedules /usr/bin/vtysh).
+- For cases where firejail has to be enabled for a given user login (as for netop user which schedules /usr/bin/vtysh).
 You'll need to use a wrapper user_init.sh which is added as the startup script for that user login.
 For example:

 		$ usermod -s $USER_HOME/user_init.sh $USER